 Feet are an amazing and very complex part of the body, but are often neglected despite the amount of use they receive.
 A common problem that patients see a podiatrist for is pain in their heel.
 At the very least, heel pain can be an annoyance that many people cope with on a daily basis.
-At its worst, heel pain can be a disabling condition that prevents you from doing the things that you love around the beautiful Puget Sound region.
+At its worst, heel pain can be a disabling condition that prevents you from doing the things that you love.

 - Plantar Fasciitis: This is also known as inflammation of the plantar fascia, and is a very common culprit of heel pain.
 The fascia is a fibrous connective tissue that runs along the bottom of the foot.
 It runs from the heel to the ball of the foot, and is commonly injured by excessive or strenuous physical activity.
 Painful inflammation and potential bone spurs near the heel can be related to stretching and tearing of the fascia.